Quantcast

 - Dr. Bruce Davis from 'Monastery Without Walls'

 Dr. Ruth told us to grab groceries from the market before we checked in.
 Once you're in, it's best to stay in for the duration of your trip, to keep the silence.
 I bought easy stuff 'cause I don't do a lot of cooking, and I wanted to be focused more on meditating and reading, not fighting with the stove and washing dishes.
-I also washed and styled my hair before we arrived so I didn't have to spend any time wrestling that situation either!
+I also washed and styled my hair before we arrived, so I didn't have to spend any time wrestling with that situation either!
 I didn't even pack a single hair product!
 FREEDOM!

-In addition to our crew of five, there were three other women that joined us on our stay.
+In addition to our crew of five, there were three other women who joined us on our stay.
 It felt so powerful being around them without the need to speak or learn about who they were or where they were from!

 In a way, there's more love and intimacy in the silence, even with strangers.